 The front of a late-production driver's position is highlighted.
 1. Tachometer.
 2. Engine hour meter.
 3. Speedometer.
 4. Odometer.
 5. Warning light.
 (Picture from TM 9-2350-224-10 C9.)

-A late-production master control panel is shown here.
+Early and late driver's master control panels are labeled on the left and center, respectively.
 The Generator on-off switch enabled the generator blower motor to be disabled during fording operations.
-(Picture from TM 9-2350-224-10 C9.)
+The driver's gage indicator panel is illustrated on the right.
+(Picture from TM 9-2350-224-20 and TM 9-2350-224-10 C9.)

-The commander's position and cupola interior can be seen here.
+The commander's position and cupola interior can be seen on the left.
 1. Gun firing trigger (switch).
 2. Periscope M28C.
 3. Periscope mount M104.
 4. Cal. .50 machine gun M2, HB, TT.
 5. Gun firing safety switch.
 6. Instrument light M50.
 7. Traversing handle.
 8. Cupola interlock.
 9. Backrest.
 10. Commander's-gunner's interphone control box C-375/VRC.
 11. Air purifier switch 12.
 Cupola electrical power control.
 13. Commander's seat.
 14. Commander's power control handle.
 15. Rangefinder M17B1C.
 16. Azimuth lock.
 17. Elevating handle.
-(Picture from TM 9-2350-224-10 C9.)

-The periscope M28C is shown mounted in the cupola, with its reticle sketched in the inset.
+On the right, the periscope M28C is shown mounted in the cupola, with its reticle sketched in the inset.
 It was a 1.5x magnification device with a 48° field of view.
 1. Periscope mount M104.
 2. Adjusting wrench.
 3. Elevation adjustment arm.
 4. Elevation adjustment setscrews.
 (Picture from TM 9-2350-224-10 C9.)

 A crew served weapons night vision sight could be mounted at the commander's cupola for use with the xenon searchlight.
 (Picture from TM 9-2350-224-10 C9.)